-In Chile, the USAP has contracted with MAERSK to provide passenger support and manage local facilities.
-Chile, Argentina, and the U.S. frequently cooperate in Antarctica.
-Both Argentina and Chile are Antarctic Treaty nations, and both have year-round stations along the Antarctic Peninsula.
+In Chile, USAP has contracted with Maersk to provide passenger support and to manage local facilities.
+Chile, Argentina and the U.S. frequently cooperate in Antarctica.
+Both Argentina and Chile are Antarctic Treaty nations, with year-round stations along the Antarctic Peninsula.
 While Spanish is the national language, English is widely spoken in Chile, including by the agents ASC employs to assist you in your passage.
 Nevertheless, a simple Spanish phrase book may prove helpful.